 - Polarizing filters – I hardly ever fly my drones without a polarizing filter, especially when I am traveling somewhere tropical.
 These really improve to look of the footage and make the colors pop.

-- ND Filters – To get the best possible footage from you drone you need to have ND filters.
+- ND Filters – To get the best possible footage from your drone, you need to have ND filters.
 These small accessories can drastically change the look of your footage for the better.
 Related Post: Choosing the best filters for DJI Mavic.

-- Extra cable – There have been several times where I go on a long hike and get to something amazing to fly my drone around only to realize I don’t have the cable to connect to my drone remote controller.
-After a few incidents, I now have a spare cable in all of my bags and I check to make sure they are there before each trip.
+- Extra cable – There have been several times when I go on a long hike and get to something amazing to fly my drone around, only to realize I don’t have the cable to connect to my drone remote controller.
+After a few incidents, I now have a spare cable in all of my bags, and I check to make sure they are there before each trip.